 Fitness to Practise – This procedure only applies to students who are studying on courses governed by specific professional standards such as nursing, midwifery, chiropractic, social work or certain psychology courses.
 The University has a responsibility to ensure that these students are fit to qualify in their respective professions, regardless of performing well in assessments and not committing any offence.
 Within this link you will find further information about the procedure and the regulations.

 Fitness to Study – The University recognises the need to respond appropriately to situations where visible signs of illness, mental health difficulties, psychological, personality or emotional state may have a profoundly disruptive impact on the functioning of individual students and on the wellbeing of others around them.
 This may also include signs of radicalisation.
 The Fitness to Study regulations outline the procedures and support available to both staff and students when a student becomes unwell and/or presents a risk to self and/or others.

-Student Conduct – Students at the University are expected to observe University rules and regulations, to respect persons and property and to show courtesy and consideration at all times.
+Student Conduct – As a student of the University, you are expected to observe University rules and regulations, to respect persons and property and to show courtesy and consideration at all times.
 The University hopes that the need for disciplinary action will be rare.
 Within this section you will find further information and the regulations and procedures.

-Student Complaints – The University recognises that there may be occasions where students feel they have cause for complaint about a service they have received.
+Student Complaints – The University recognises that there may be occasions where you feel you have cause for complaint about a service you have received.
 When a complaint is received the University seeks to resolve it as quickly and fairly as possible, whether the complaint is about services provided by the University, treatment by any staff member, student or visitor, or any other issue.
 Within this link you will find further information, the regulations and procedures and all the relevant forms you will need to complete should you wish to make a complaint.

 The University of South Wales undertakes a review of the complaints and appeals it receives from its students each year.
 Here is a summary of some of the changes made following this review.